I work where projects still look fine — but aren’t.

 Who I’m useful for

-I work with public-sector leaders who are accountable for outcomes, not optics — and who suspect that what they’re being told doesn’t fully reflect what’s happening.
+I work with leaders who are accountable for outcomes, not optics — and who suspect that what they’re being told doesn’t fully reflect what’s happening.

 If you’re responsible for a high-stakes initiative and want a clearer view before issues become visible to everyone else, that’s where I can help.